Ponikve Airport

 Ponikve Airport (Аеродром Поникве) (IATA: UZC, ICAO: LYUZ) is an airport in the western part of Serbia, located on the Ponikve plateau: 12 km (7.5 mi) northwest from the city of Užice.
 The airport boasts one of the longest runways in the Balkans, and the second longest in Serbia.

 In the vicinity of the airport are some of the popular tourist attractions and ski resorts such as: Zlatibor, Tara and Mokra Gora.

 History

 Ponikve Airport was built in the period from 1979 to 1983, but until 1992, it wasn't used.
-In 1996 and 1997, Jat Airways, then known as JAT Yugoslav Airlines, served the airport twice a week for a domestic round line Užice - Belgrade - Tivat - Užice, with an ATR 72 turboprop aircraft.
+In 1996 and 1997, Jat Airways, then known as JAT Yugoslav Airlines, served the airport twice a week for a domestic round line Užice–Belgrade–Tivat–Užice, with an ATR 72 turboprop aircraft.
 Operations ceased in 1998 as the number of passengers reduced greatly.

-Ponikve airport has been heavily bombarded by NATO forces during the 1999 NATO bombing of Yugoslavia.
+Ponikve airport had been heavily bombarded by NATO forces during the 1999 NATO bombing of Yugoslavia.
 This led to complete destruction of the runway and facilities for any civilian or military use.

-On 21 October 2013, the Ponikve Airport greeted the first international civil flight - on the runway landed Cessna Citation CJ3 with two crew members and five-member delegation of businessmen from Brussels.
-Same day in the afternoon hours, Business jet went to Thessaloniki.
+On 21 October 2013, the Ponikve Airport greeted its first international civil flight, with a Cessna Citation CJ3 that contained two crew members and five-member delegation of businessmen from Brussels landing at the airport.
+In the afternoon of the same day, a business jet departed from the airport to Thessaloniki.